BobWritesCode/ci-Project2/README.md

 The first section is designed for the user to input their potential outcomes and some basic options on how the results will output.

   - **"Enter potential results for Random Result Regenerator"**\
     In this section the user can input their own options to what they wish to get random results for.
-For the ease of testing I have provided some sample options as an example.
-The user just needs to make sure each option is separted with a comma and the last option on the list does not end in a comma.
+For the ease of testing, I have provided some sample options as an example.
+The user just needs to make sure each option is separated with a comma and the last option on the list does not end in a comma.

   - **"How many final results:"**\
     User can decide how many results will appear.
-Using CSS and JS I have made sure that the generator scales the divs and font size appropriately.
+Using CSS and JavaScript I have made sure that the generator scales the `div`s and font size appropriately.

   - **"How long each result randomises before showing final result:"**\
     User can decide how long between each result until the next one is shown.
 As default it is set to 2 seconds.